 For layman sake, Title includes C of O, Governor's consent, Allocation, Gazette, Excision, etc

 A Deed of Assignment that is consent to by the Governor is what is called Governor's Consent (at such, it won't be referred to as a Deed of Assignment again), and a Survey plan that's duly registered with the Surveyor general of the state and confirmed as registered means that the land is free.
 However, when they do not meet the levels earlier mentioned, they're just 2 documents that can either be so important or can be so useless.
 First, if these 2 documents are for free land, then they're very important documents but as important as they are, they are not on their own called "Title"... they're just necessary documents needed in the perfection of Title.
 Second, if these 2 documents are for land that is not free, both the Survey and the Deed of Assignment becomes totally USELESS because you may totally lose the property or end up spending more than the amount you bought the land in order to protect yourself from eviction, demolition or any 3rd party claimants.
 The majority of those who call them "Title" in their marketing do so within this second category.
 Either as a means of manipulating the buyers or by just mere ignorance.
 This is confirmed from our site research of some of these acclaimed estates with these "Titles", most of their lands are not free.
 Furthermore, can you see those attachments beside the word "Excision"?
 Run when you see them.
 What many don't understand is that, even though "in progress" is a process to being granted the Excision by the government, yet, that "in progress" may never ever be excised till eternity.
 And when some of them get excised, it'll be a little part of the whole parcel because the government never releases all.
 So what's your gain when you find out that the part you paid for isn't part of the excised land?
 The result of buying land that is claimed to have "Titles" that are not Title may be that you'll lose the property totally or rebuy it from the Government by what's called "Regularisation" or you pay a huge sum to perfect the title . . .
 Unless the land is totally free.
-To know more about Title after you're done reading this whole write-up, come back to this point number 4 and click here to see the dedicated blog we created for it.
 If this is clear, what next?

 5. After knowing that the property has a good title, do you bother to confirm?